mattpetersen/mattpetersen.github.io/_posts/2017-03-19-unity-can-be-beautiful.md

 <img src='http://core0.staticworld.net/images/article/2015/12/dash-search-option-100633613-orig.png' style='width: 100%; object-fit: contain'/>

-The icons are humongous, the launcher and docker both use a rounded 3-d theme that harkens back to 2010, and every window has an ugly window header.
-To my shock, even windows like Spotify and Discord _which are supposed to have their own built-in headers_, use the hideous Ubuntu headers instead.
+The icons are humongous, the launcher and docker both use a rounded 3-d theme that harkens back to 2010, and every window has an ugly header.
+To my shock, even windows like Spotify and Discord _which are supposed to have their own built-in headers_ use the awful Ubuntu headers instead.
 Luckily, you can fix all of this distasteful stuff in just 10 or 20 minutes.

 # Move the launcher